Deniliquin Surrounds

 AreaSearch assessment of residential development drivers sees a low level of activity in Deniliquin Surrounds, placing the area among the bottom 25% of areas assessed nationally

 Deniliquin Surrounds has seen approximately 21 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 108 homes were approved and another three have been approved in FY-26 so far.
-This averages out to about 0.7 people moving to the area each year for every dwelling built over these five years.
+Over the past five financial years, from FY-21 to FY-25, around 108 homes were approved, with an additional three approved so far in FY-26.
+On average, about 0.7 people have moved to the area per dwelling built over these five years.

 Frequently Asked Questions - Development